HuxleyM/gender_bubbles_v2_front_end/README.md

 DEPLOYED HERE: http://gender-bubbles.surge.sh/

+Link to node backend : coming soon

 ## intro ##

 This is one of my all time favourite projects, previously made with a lamp stack ive re made it better, faster and less tempramental in react!
 This is a living gender identity survey, that only rejects sex female and male (intersex and trans are also allowed as these are minority that transends into gender).

+## challenges ##

+The hardest part of this task is in the revisiting.
+As this is an older project my thought pattern is sometime locked or naturally assumes ways to recreate parts of this app.
+Taking time to rethink logic in order to make code less dependent then before is really challenging.

+## User Stories ##

+A user should be able to submit a gender identity.

+A user should recieve a success notification on submition of their gender identity.

+A submition of sex - other than intersex or trans (these are marginlized communities in which sex tranends into a gender identity) - shall result in an error notification.

+There should me a menu, clicking on different menu items should display the relevant corresponding data.

+Submition of an identity should refresh the canvas component.

+Gender identities should be represented as floating circles, whose size is dependent on the percentage of the identity out of all of the submitions.

+clicking on a circle should display idenity and volume of respondents.

+clicking on a circle should highlight the circle, making it easier to follow.